jamesbvaughan/jamesbvaughan.com/content/posts/volume-controller-1/index.md

 ## Reverse-engineering the speakers' API

-After exploring for a few minutes with my browser's network dev tools, I found that the speakers expose a pretty straightforward HTTP API, including `GET /api/getData` and `POST /api/setData`, which allow me to read and write the current volume level, among other things.
+After exploring that web interface for a few minutes with my browser's network dev tools, I found that the speakers expose a pretty straightforward HTTP API, including `GET /api/getData` and `POST /api/setData`, which allow me to read and write the current volume level, among other things.

 I tried to find some documentation of this API online, but the closest I could find was [the source code for a Hombridge plugin for KEF